-Deb Brown, University of Minnesota Extension Horticulturist, visits MPR’s Gary Eichten at the state fairgrounds.
-Brown discusses lawns, gardens and answers questions from the fair audience.
+Deb Brown, University of Minnesota Extension Horticulturist, visits MPR’s Gary Eichten at the Minnesota State Fair.
+Brown discusses lawns, gardens and answers questions from the state fairgrounds audience.

 Read the Text Transcription of the Audio.